Marwix/WebAppProject/README.md

 Controller: Contains controller classes for data management/manipulation for the webpages.

-Model: Contains the DAO (Data Access Objects) classes and the entities which are stored in the database.
+Model: Contains the DAO (Data Access Objects) classes, Entity classes and models.

 Service: Classes that perform a service for other parts of the program.